-As a best practice, create a new truststore with the certificates you need in your environment and configure your container to use it.
-Do not add the DS certificate to the JVM's truststore because other applications may be using it.
+As a best practice, you should create a new truststore with the certificates you need in your environment, and configure your container to use it.
+You should not add the DS certificate to the JVM's truststore, since other applications may be using it.